Frequently asked questions

 Yes, so far I have never missed a deadline for a pet portrait.
 What I cannot account for or be held responsible for is delivery problems due to adverse weather conditions or other things beyond my control.`All my pet portraits are sent either via parcelforce or special delivery to ensure speedy delivery and all pet paintings are sent with full insurance.

 Yes, I can do a pet portrait of any animal you would like.
 I have done a hawk, a parrot and a rabbit amongst others.
 I welcome any unusual or exotic animal to paint.
 Providing the photographs are of good enough quality any animal is a possibility.
 I can also paint groups of pets, be it you dogs, cats and horses or even a mix.
 I will produce a mock up of your pet portrait before I start to make sure you are happy with the layout and any colours that maybe used in the background.

-Yes, I have sent my pet portraits all over the world.
+Yes, I have sent my pet portraits all over the world, as far as Australia and America, don’t let distance stop you from ordering the wonderful gift.
 Please contact me for details and a quote for shipping your pet portrait.